axieinfinity/ronin/README.md

 Official Golang execution layer implementation of the Ronin protocol.
 It is a fork of Go Ethereum - [https://github.com/ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) and EVM compatible.

-Ronin consensus use Proof of Staked Authority, a combination of dPoS and PoA, to increase the level of decentralization and allows the token holders to join the network as validators
+Ronin consensus uses Proof of Staked Authority, a combination of dPoS and PoA, to increase the level of decentralization and allows the token holders to join the network as validators

 Check out the [whitepaper]() for more information.